MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler.md

 |[RxTeradata](rxteradata.md) |Creates a Teradata data source object. |
 |[RxSqlServerData](rxsqlserverdata.md) |Creates a SQL Server data source object. |

-##HPC and Distributed Computing Functions
+## HPC and distributed computing functions

 These functions and many more can be used for high performance computing and distributed computing.
 Learn more about the entire set of functions in the [Distributed Computing guide](../../r/how-to-revoscaler-distributed-computing.md).